smoeding/puppet-gai/README.md

 * `scopev4`: A hash with mask/value pairs for the scope table.
 Entries are added to the RFC 3484 scope table.

-* `reload`: Indicate if the config should be reloaded for every loopkup.
+* `reload`: Indicate if the config should be reloaded for every lookup.
 Valid options: 'yes', 'no' or undefined (which doesn't set any value in the file).
 Default: undef

 #### Class: `gai::preferipv4`